-Autistic Disorder, Asperger's Syndrome and Pervasive Developmental Disorder are complex brain disorders that strike in early childhood.
-As the diagnosis of these disorders grows at an alarming rate, the need for programs that focus on the Autistic Spectrum is rising.
+Autism Spectrum Disorders (ASD's) are complex brain disorders that strike in early childhood.
+As the diagnosis of these disorders grows at an alarming rate, the need for programs that focus on the Autism Spectrum is rising.
 Additionally, the diagnosis of Autism has increased tenfold in the last decade, affecting four times as many boys as girls.
 Today, Easterseals, Inc. is the country's leading provider of services for people with Autism.

 In response to this trend our Connecticut affiliate, in conjunction with other community and educational providers, has developed a program to carefully assess, diagnose and treat children and parents concerned with these unusual and confusing behaviors.
 The collaboration of all parties involved helps to ensure that the child's plan of care is consistent across different environments.
 Although the program accepts teenagers and adults, the primary patients served are toddlers and younger children, thus allowing the neuropsychologists to gain the earliest diagnosis.